 - A. Conditions.
 The requirements of this article may be waived or modified by the City Council, under any of the following conditions: - 1.
 If it is clearly demonstrated that the existing topography and/or vegetation will achieve the purposes of this article. - 2.
 If it is clearly demonstrated that for topographic reasons, no required screening device could reasonably screen the ground level activities of the use from the adjacent street or first-floor view of an abutting structure. - 3.
 It is clearly demonstrated that an existing (or proposed) public right-of-way separation between adjoining properties will achieve the purposes of this article. - B. Petition.
 Any person affected by this article may petition the City Council for a waiver or modification from the strict application of any provision or provisions, as follows: - 1.
 The application shall be made upon a form provided by the Zoning Administrator. - 2.
 A public hearing shall be held on the application after due notice to the applicant and adjoining property owners. - 3.
-The City Council, upon considering all evidence and input at the public hearing, shall approve or deny the request based upon the following criteria: - a.
+The City Council, upon considering all evidence and input at the public hearing, shall approve or deny the request, based upon the following criteria: - a.
 That there are unique physical circumstances or conditions or exceptional topographical or other physical conditions peculiar to the particular property that prevent or severely inhibit compliance with all or a portion of the requirements of this article. - b.
 Failure to grant relief would result in practical difficulties and exceptional hardship. - c.
 That granting relief would not adversely impact the overall purpose and intent of this article and would be the minimum necessary based on conditions of the property. - C. Alternate Site Planting.
-Council, after finding that a waiver or modification of the landscaping requirements meets the above review criteria, may require that the trees/shrubs shall be planted on an alternate site as approved by the City Council.
+Council, after finding that a waiver or modification of the landscaping requirements meets the above review criteria, may require that the trees/shrubs shall be planted on an alternate site with the following conditions: - 1.
+The required number of trees, shrubs, etc. planted offsite in lieu of onsite planting shall be two (2) times the number required to meet the onsite planting requirement. - 2.
+The alternate location for the required planting must be approved by the City Council.